 India 02.04.2014 Transindus

-Indulging in a luxury railway journey through an exotic destination is something that most people dream about doing at least once in their lifetime.
+Indulging in a luxury railway journey through an exotic destination is something that most people dream of doing at least once in a lifetime.
 And there is no train more luxurious than the Maharajas' Express - one of the newest and most exceptional rail journeys in India.

 The Maharajas' Express: An introduction

 At nearly half a mile long and often named as the most luxurious train on the planet, the Maharajas' Express gives you a chance to experience all the lavishness and grandeur of the days of the maharajas.
 Indeed, this train does just about everything it could to make you feel just like royalty.